 - Coil the twisted dough into a round shape, tucking the end underneath and pinching it slightly to keep it from unravelling.
 Each one will be a little different, don’t worry about perfection.

-The secret to a soft, shiny surface
+the secret to a soft, shiny surface on your cardamom rolls

 I’ve made a lot of different bread and sweet pastry recipes over the years that have called for all kinds of toppings – you can brush your dough with cream or milk, an egg wash, or butter, before baking to help maintain a soft exterior and give them a bit of shine.
 But this recipe uses a different technique, and I love it!